A Guide to Cabernet Sauvignon

 Cabernet Sauvignon in Sonoma County

-In the 1970s, legendary winemaker André Tchelistcheff consulted on Cabernet for estates such as Alexander Valley’s Jordan, and wineries like Rodney Strong and Chateau St. Jean gained attention for their Cabernet Sauvignon.
+In the 1970s, legendary winemaker André Tchelistcheff consulted on Cabernet for estates such as Alexander Valley's Jordan Vineyard & Winery, and wineries like Rodney Strong Vineyards and Chateau St. Jean gained attention for their Cabernet Sauvignon.
 While the Paris Tasting of 1976 and the success of Robert Mondavi in Oakville shifted the spotlight on Napa Valley, icons of the industry like Beringer and Louis Martini were sourcing some of their best Cabernet Sauvignon wines from Sonoma County vineyards.

 Cabernet Sauvignon Style